AviatrixSystems/Docs/HowTos/fqdn_discovery.rst

 ..
 Important::

-  During Discovery step, the `Exception Rule <https://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html#exception-rule>`_ must be enabled (the box should be checked which is the default settings.)
+  During Discovery step, the `Exception Rule <https://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html#exception-rule>`_ must be enabled (the box should be checked which is the default setting.)

 Stop
 ------